datahoundz/Springboard_Data_Science/07_Capstone_Report.md

 ### Model r2 and RMSE

-At an r2 of 0.923 and an RMSE of 0.850, the gradient boost model outperforms the earlier random forest model.
+At an r2 of 0.923 and an RMSE of 0.850, the gradient boost model outperforms the earlier law category random forest model.
 The gain curve plot below is virtually identical to the random forest performance as well.

     ## [1] 0.923